You may be entitled to a support payment of £500 if:

 - income based Employment and Support Allowance

 - Income Support

 - Housing Benefit

 If you do not get any qualifying benefits

-You may qualify for a discretionary payment if you are on a low income and will face financial hardship as a result of not being able to work while you are self-isolating.
+You may qualify for a discretionary payment if you are on a low income and will face financial hardship as a result of not being able to work while you, or your child, are self-isolating.

-Due to the limited funds available applications will be on a ‘first come, first serve’ basis and the scheme will end either on 31st January 2021 or when Government provided funds are exhausted, whichever is the earlier.
+Due to the limited funds available applications will be on a ‘first come, first serve’ basis and the scheme will end either on 30 June 2021 or when Government-provided funds are exhausted, whichever is the earlier.

 You can check your eligibility and apply using the online form below.

 Apply for support online using the online form below.

 You need to apply within six weeks of the first day of self-isolation.